This upstart service takes the pain out of seriously private email

 Ultimately, SecureMyEmail is effectively charging for a wrapper—but what a wrapper.
 It’s the first service I can recall from a firm that specializes in security that allows a drop-in layer of encryption that works for all recipients, doesn’t rely on a proprietary standard or other secret sauce, and requires virtually no management on the user’s part.

 That puts it in good stead to compete for privacy-minded individuals who want the option to add in security while changing nothing else about their email habits.
-It’s also a strong option for small businesses that need secure email for purposes such as or practices that are in secure industries and HIPAA compliance.
-Bullock says the company is thinking about features for larger companies, too, and plug-ins for Apple Mail and Microsoft Outlook that would offer all the features its standalone client does.
+It’s also a strong option for small businesses that need secure email for purposes such as practices that are in secure industries and HIPAA compliance.
+Bullock says the company is thinking about features for larger companies, too, and plug-ins for Apple Mail and Microsoft Outlook that would offer all the features its stand-alone client does.
 Potentially, there’s even room for VoIP or other types of communications within its protected bubble.

 But at its heart, it’s email.
 Persistent and asynchronous, email is a very different beast and often preferable to live messaging, especially for attachments, group interactions, and live threading.